dmbarbour/glas/docs/GlasApps.md

 Observing the starting node has consequences!
 A runtime might discover that a transaction started on node A would be better initiated on node B. Normally, we cancel the transaction on node A and let B handle it.
 However, after observing that we started on node A, we instead *migrate* to node B. With optimizations, we can skip the migration step and run the transaction on node B directly, but *only while connected to node A*.
 Thus, carelessly observing the node results in a system more vulnerable to disruption.
 Observing *after* a node is determined for other reasons (such as FFI usage) avoids this issue.

-## Securing Applications

-Not every application should be trusted with full access to FFI, shared state, and other sensitive resources.
-This is true within a curated community configuration, and even more true with external scripts of ambiguous provenance.
-What can be done?

-A configuration can describe who the user trusts and in which roles, or how to find this information.
-We can build a cache of signed manifests and public keys, e.g. by searching `".glas/"` subfolders when loading sources.
-Each signature can scope trust to ad hoc roles like 'filesystem/\*' or 'filesystem/appdata'.
-A function that uses FFI, thus requiring full trust, can include annotations indicating which operations may be safely called from a client trusted only with 'filesystem/\*'.

-Instead of a binary decision for the entire application, I propose to track fine-grained trust for individual definitions.
-Before running an application, we can analyze call graphs to ensure sensitive resources are accessed only from code with a suitable level of trust.
-If there are any issues, we can warn users then let them abort the application, temporarily extend trust, or run in a degraded mode where transactions that would violate security policies are blocked.

-An application that anticipates running without user trust should voluntarily sandbox itself, relying on trusted shared libraries or adapters.
-Of course, it is also feasible for users to manually restrict an application via staged computing.
-That would mostly be the prerogative of power users, but even regular users may know of a few standard sandboxes they can easily apply.

 ## Composing Applications

 Composition of most transaction-loop interfaces such as 'start', 'step', 'http', 'rpc', and 'gui' is simple.
 We can start all components, non-deterministically choose steps, route and extend RPC requests, route or compose GUI views, etc..
 Algebraic effects further support composition: the application can restrict or redirect effects used by components.
 My vision for glas systems calls for convenient composition of applications, both for [notebook apps](GlasNotebooks.md) and sandboxing purposes.